krei-se/droidfor.ge/README.md

 6. `400-davx5` - sets all permissions for DAVx5 already and stops nagging the user for donations until 2100-01-01
 7. `410-davx5-autodiscovery` - if autodiscovery (see useful stuff) works, adds the useraccount to davx5.
 You can skip this if the user is not present to type it in.
 RN you still have to click "Login" and enable the carddav/caldav sync - its the closest i could get it to work for now, sorry.

+# Provided userspace-scripts in ~/.android

-You can manually run backup.sh in .android now or have a systemd timer do it.
+- run `backup.sh` or have a systemd timer do it.
 This will connect to all devices via ADB wireless and pull backups (apk + data without caches or no_backup).

+- example `sync.sh` to show you how to sync via termux ssh and rsync to the internal storage or external sd.
+You have to provide the user_id termux is running as for ssh-login to work, you can look it up in termux with `id`

+- If needed use `restore.sh` to restore a single app with `restore.sh device.domain.tld tld.package.name` You can just copy the apks and appData between the 3 last backups and devices if need arises or use this as a template to sync app data from one device to another

-You're done!
-Enjoy your usable device(s)!
+👑 You're done!
+Enjoy your usable device(s)! 🎮

 # Useful stuff